christofolo/christofolo.github.io/musictheory.md

 8. Move __1__ fret and play the 20th fret to complete the scale.

 ![ ]({{ site.baseurl }}/images/fretboard-c-major-frets.png){: .mx-auto.d-block :}
+*Try singing the pitches as you play them.
+You can hum them or use the solfege syllables.
+8th fret ("Do"), 10th fret ("Re"), and so on...*

+You can use the formula anywhere.
+Let's choose the 3rd fret of the low E string as our starting point.

 Definitions to learn: the first note in a scale is called the Tonic.